f5devcentral/f5-xc-terraform-examples/workflow-guides/smcn/genai-inference-at-the-edge/automation-user-guide.rst

 **STEP 6:** To validate the test infra, follow below steps
        a.
 Navigate to ``Select the Distributed Apps`` Service, next select ``system`` workspace and in overview section download global kubeconfig file
        b.
-You can use this config file to connect to managed k8s and deploy your application using your app related yaml files
+You can use this config file to connect to managed k8s and deploy your application using your app related yaml files (for demo we have kept 2 manifest files in this folder)

         .. image:: assets/app-deploy.JPG

        c.
-Once deployed make sure all pods/service are running and online (Please note GenAI app deployment will take around 20 mins and k8s service discovery takes around 10-15 mins)
+Once deployed make sure all pods/services are running and online (Please note GenAI app pods deployment will take around 20 mins and k8s service discovery takes around 10-15 mins.
+So please wait for 30 mins before moving on to next step.)

         .. image:: assets/pods-online.JPG